-In this article, we’re going to compare these two VPNs to determine which one is the better option, either PureVPN or IPVanish?
+In this article, we’re going to compare these two VPNs to determine which one is the better option, either PureVPN or IPVanish in Canada?

 Privacy issues are increasing everywhere in the world, the need for VPNs among common users also grows.
-But it can be difficult to make the right choice for your needs from the vast pool of available VPNs in the market.
+But it can be difficult to make the right choice for your needs from the vast pool of available VPNs in the market in Canada.

-To test which VPN performs the best, I have performed a side-by-side comparison between PureVPN and IPVanish, to which one takes the lead.
+To test which VPN performs the best, I have performed a side-by-side comparison between PureVPN and IPVanish in Canada, to which one takes the lead.
 These VPNs have competed on the following criteria:

-Here is a quick VPN comparison of PureVPN and IPVanish.
+Here is a quick VPN comparison of PureVPN and IPVanish in Canada.